GUIDE · AFRICA

 Kenya

-Kenya has enhanced its biobanking capabilities through collaborations with international organizations.
-The Kenya Medical Research Institute (KEMRI) is at the forefront of genomic research.
-Additionally, ethical review boards and evolving regulations further support access to biospecimens.
+KEMRI is at the forefront of genomic research; ethical review boards and evolving regulations support access.

 Uganda